Windows 10 at NDSU

 Support for Windows 10

-- The ITS Help Desk currently provides assistance for users who have Windows 10 installed on their computers.
+- The IT Help Desk currently provides assistance for users who have Windows 10 installed on their computers.
 We are happy to assist with general Windows 10 issues such as network/wireless connectivity, e-mail and applications.

 - Desktop Support is currently evaluating Windows 10 for a possible deployment later this year.
 We are currently only supporting Windows 7 on managed computers.

 - Your Own Department may not be supported by ITS.
 If this is the case, please check with your technical group for support questions

 Frequently Asked Questions about Windows 10 at NDSU

 Please note that the answers below are specific to ITS-managed computers.
 The information provided here may not apply to self-supported departments.

 When will NDSU ITS fully support Windows 10?

 - Support for Windows 10 on ITS-supported departmental computers is anticipated later this year.
 Testing will being soon to ensure compatibility with existing systems and technologies.

 - Cluster and classroom computers will not move to Windows 10 this academic year.
 (2015-2016)

-- The Help Desk currently provides base support for Windows 10.
+- The IT Help Desk currently provides base support for Windows 10.

 Will I be required to move off of Windows 7 in 2016?